Shrimping in Hood Canal

 The word is that you want to be on the edge of a drop off of near or deeper than 200'.
 As shrimp apparently spend some of their time deeper, but come up a bit in the mornings, if you can intercept them on the shallower area, the less pot-line you have to let out.
 However be careful so you do not drop a pot off in a sharper drop off to where you may not recover it.

 If you have a GPS, you might try to enter a waypoint at your initial drop locations, or if you move a considerable distance.
 Also you can use your cruising trails on the screen to help locate pots when you want to pull them.

 Pulling ; You need to pull at least a few pots manually by hand to realize the benefits of a pot puller.
 You can buy commercially made ones either electric or gas driven, or homemade if you are handy and inventive.
 When using a puller, it works best to have a pivoting boom mounted to the boat, using a side accessible roller type block on the outer end.
-Stationary pullers like the one shown below on the right work well, except you need to manually be able to pull the pot up over the gunwale, (hopefully without scratching the hull).
+Stationary pullers like the one shown below on the right work well, except you need to manually be able to pull the pot high enough to clear the gunwale, (hopefully without scratching the hull).

 The gas driven pullers are simple using a 3 to 4hp Briggs and Stratton or Honda 4 cycle motor that has a gear reduction capstan spool that the line is wrapped a couple of loops around, where you maintain tension while recovering line.
 In pulling the pot, by tightening up slightly on the line over this spool, with the puller under power, the line will be pulled in.
 However this puller can become dangerous if the operator becomes distracted even to the point of breaking bones in the hand.
 Electric pullers are more forgiving in this manner.